vercel/next.js/docs/amp-support/adding-amp-components.md

 # Adding AMP Components

-The AMP community provides [many components](https://amp.dev/documentation/components/) to make AMP pages more interactive.
+The AMP community provide [many components](https://amp.dev/documentation/components/) to make AMP pages more interactive.
 You can add these components to your page by using `next/head`, as in the following example:

 ```jsx
 import Head from 'next/head'